lauragillespie/timeego/README.md

 Timeego was built as a group project for [COMP 1930](https://www.bcit.ca/study/outlines/20193045320), a first-term course in the [Computer Systems Technology](https://www.bcit.ca/study/programs/5500dipma#courses) program at [BCIT](https://www.bcit.ca).

-Our team consisted of (Cyra Canonizado)[https://github.com/ccanoz], (Anthony Caron)[https://github.com/antcar112] and (Laura Gillespie)[https://github.com/legillespie5]; three BCIT students.
+Our team consisted of [Cyra Canonizado](https://github.com/ccanoz), [Anthony Caron](https://github.com/antcar112) and [Laura Gillespie](https://github.com/legillespie5); three BCIT students.
 Together, we conceived, designed and developed a web application.
 We used an Agile design methodology to build this app.
 The final project was judged on good UX/UI, complete documentation, and overall functionality.

 ## 📂 Installation